 Assault and offences of violence

-The following is intended to provide a short guide to assault and offences of violence for those under investigation or subject to prosecution for those alleged offences.
+If you are not yet in need of legal advice and are seeking more information at this stage, the following is intended to provide a short guide to assault and offences of violence for those under investigation or subject to prosecution for those alleged offences.
 You may have been arrested and/or interviewed by the police.
 You may have been ‘released under investigation’ or on bail (possibly with conditions not to go back to the family home).
 As there can be serious consequences arising from a conviction it is important that you seek legal advice at an early stage.

 What is an assault?